Great Expectations

 PROBLEM

-The product was launched in an open beta state, allowing users to sign up and start using GX Cloud immediately.
+GX Cloud launched in an open beta state, allowing users to sign up and start using immediately.
 However, we quickly realized that users were not completing the desired user journey and were dropping off before experiencing the product's full value.
+GX Cloud users were not able to see the expressive tests that were offered.
+The product relied on open source offerings that had required a steep learning curve to understand and fully take advantage of GX's flexible “Expectations” to run against their data sets.

 SOLUTION